 - Data analysis

-- SVI Hyugens, Bitplane Imaris, Zeiss Zen, Nikon Elements and ImageJ software
+- Bitplane Imaris, Zeiss Zen, Nikon Elements w/ NIS-AI, ImageJ

-The MIC is involved in several educational efforts, including an extensive two-week microscopy workshop delivered each Spring by the staff, and the FAES BioTech 35 course.
-We also organize numerous on-site equipment demonstrations open to the wider NIH community.
+The MIC is involved in several educational efforts, including our extensive microscopy workshop delivered each Spring by the staff.
+We also organize on-site equipment demonstrations open to the wider NIH community.